bxparks/AUnit/README.md

 other people ask similar questions later.)
 I'd love to hear about how this software and its documentation can be improved.
 I can't promise that I will incorporate everything, but I will give your ideas serious consideration.

+If you find this library useful, consider starring this project on GitHub.
+It is usually the only feedback that I get from my users.
+Given limited time and resources, the stars will let me prioritize the more popular libraries over the less popular one.

 <a name="Authors"></a>
 ## Authors